0x41gawor/vape-catalogue/README.md

 ## Motivation

 A friend of mine works in a small vape-shop.
-The shop lacks some easy-access price list and he sees a problem in it, because clients wait way too long after they've asked just about the item price.
+The shop lacks some easy-access price list and he sees a problem in it.
+Clients wait way too long after they've just asked about the item price.
 He can't manage to use paper because of the enormous amount of items.

 He asked me if I am able to write a simple app for him.
 He told me his requirements, which I translated to basic CRUD with local database.